zeptofs/nz-api-documentation/source/index.html.md

 `DELETE /payouts/{debit_ref}`

 You can void any Payout debit from your account that has not yet matured.
-In the case where it has matured, you can send a Payment Request to the Payout recipient once the Payout has successfully cleared.
+In the case where it has matured, you can send a Refund Request to the Payout recipient once the Payout has successfully cleared in order to reverse the transaction.

 <h3 id="Void-a-Payout-parameters" class="parameters">Parameters</h3>